suzyahyah/suzyahyah.github.io/_posts/2019-05-20-Modes-of-Convergence.md

 **Why we care?**
 In statistics we often want to estimate some population parameter with estimators.
-Because our random variables are functions of sample data, they are random variables.
-We never actually get to observe the population parameter, we only have an estimate.
+Because our random variables are functions of sample data, we never actually get to observe the population parameter, we only have an estimate.
 To get our statistical guarantees, we need to know the convergence properties of our estimator for large sample statistics.